dashingsoft/pyarmor/src/mechanism.md

 ## Mechanism Without Restrict Mode

-Without restrict mode, it means obfuscated scripts can be imported from any other scripts.
+When restrict mode is disabled, it means obfuscated scripts can be imported from any other scripts.
 So every code object must be obfuscated again as soon as it returns.
 Pyarmor insert a `try...finally` block in each code object, it will modify each code object as the following way:

 * Add wrap header to call `__armor_enter__` before run this code object

 ```
-    LOAD_GLOBALS    N (__armor_enter__)
+    LOAD_GLOBALS    X (__armor_enter__)
     CALL_FUNCTION   0
     POP_TOP
-    SETUP_FINALLY   M
+    SETUP_FINALLY   X

 ```

-* Copy original byte-code after the header, and increase offset of each absolute jump instruction.
-For example, `JUMP_ABSOLUE`
+* Copy original byte-code following the header, and increase offset of each absolute jump instruction.

 * Change last 2 instructions in original code object if it like this